RakhithJK/wazuh-wazuh-qa-wiki/Documenting-tests-using-the-QA-Docs-schema.md

     # Test block
     '''
     description:
-        Check how the agent behaves when losing communication with remoted and a new enrollment is sent to authd.
+        Check how the agent behaves when Remoted is not available and performs multiple connection attempts to it.
-        In this case, the agent starts with keys.
+        For this, the agent starts with keys but `remoted` is not available for several seconds, then the agent performs multiple connection retries before requesting a new enrollment.

     wazuh_min_version:
         4.2